Xu Shuangshuang

 Xu Shuangshuang (born 6 April 1996) is a Chinese athletics competitor.
-She competed in the women's 3000 metres steeplechase event at the 2020 Summer Olympics held in Tokyo, Japan.
+She competed in the women's 3000 metres steeplechase event at the 2020 Summer Olympics in Tokyo, Japan and the same event at the 2024 Summer Olympics in Paris, France.

-In 2019, she competed in the women's 3000 metres steeplechase event at the 2019 World Athletics Championships held in Doha, Qatar.
+In 2019, she competed in the women's 3000 metres steeplechase event at the World Athletics Championships held in Doha, Qatar.
 A year earlier, she competed in the women's 3000 metres steeplechase at the 2018 Asian Games held in Jakarta and Palembang, Indonesia.

+She competed in the women's 3000 metres steeplechase event at the 2022 World Athletics Championships held in Eugene, Oregon, United States.